Dannyj1/HadesIIRandomizer/README.md

 - **Enemies**: Enemies, elite enemies and minibosses are randomized.
 This means that you can encounter an enemy from, for example, the Fields of Mourning in Erebus or even surface enemies in the underworld.
 - **Boons**: Boons/Offerings from gods are randomized.
 This means that, for example, Poseidon can offer upgrades from Aphrodite or Demeter instead of the usual Poseidon boons.
 Boons are only randomized at the start of the run, so a god will keep offering the same boons for the whole run, until you start a new run.
 - **Elemental Traits**: The elemental traits (water, fire, etc.) offered by the gods are randomized.
 This affects the way you should approach infusion boons.
+- **Keepsake**: The keepsake you start with is randomized.
+This can be any keepsake in the game, including the ones you have not unlocked yet.
+- **Weapon**: The weapon you start with is randomized.
+This can be any weapon in the game, including the ones you have not unlocked yet.
+- **Weapon Aspect**: The aspect of the weapon you start with is randomized.
+This can be any aspect of the weapon you have chosen, including the ones you have not unlocked yet.

 ## Prerequisites
 **NOTE**: These instructions are NOT for the Thunderstore version of the mod.
-If you are using the Thunderstore version, you will need to manually install the dependencies or use the fork of the R2modman that can be found [here](https://github.com/xiaoxiao921/r2modmanPlus/releases).
+If you are using the Thunderstore version, you will need to manually install the dependencies or use the fork of the r2modman that can be found [here](https://github.com/xiaoxiao921/r2modmanPlus/releases).

 Before installing the mod, make sure you have the following installed:
 1. The latest version of [ModImporter](https://www.nexusmods.com/hades2/mods/1): https://www.nexusmods.com/hades2/mods/1